 This Instant Pot cranberry sauce is a show stopper!
 The best cranberry sauce I’ve ever made in just 1 minute using only 4 ingredients.
 A Christmas and Thanksgiving side dish must have!

 Are you ready for the holidays??!!
 We are!
 Bring on the good stuff like this easy Instant Pot cranberry sauce made with just 4 ingredients and takes just a few minutes to cook from start to finish.
-Cranberries aren’t just for Christmas and Thanksgiving time but that’s what they’re known for so we added this to our long list of easy Instant Pot recipes so you can make them year round. (originally published 10/18, affiliate links present)
+Cranberries aren’t just for Thanksgiving and Christmas time but that’s what they’re known for so we added this to our long list of easy Instant Pot recipes so you can make them year round. (originally published 10/18, affiliate links present)

-Have you ever made your own homemade whole cranberry sauce?
+- Have you ever made homemade cranberry sauce on the stove top?
 I hadn’t until a few years ago and it was a game changer!!

 I always thought that red blog in the middle of the table that came out of a can was just ehhhhh, until I made it myself.
-OH MY Goodness what a difference that was!
+OH MY Goodness cooking cranberries fresh was a difference from canned!

 If you’ve yet to attempt homemade cranberry sauce I promise I will convince you how easy it is.
 This Instant Pot cranberry sauce recipe takes no time and is great.

 This is literally all you need……

-Ok so there are a lot of recipes out there and you may have one of your own you love, but you just want to make it in your pressure cooker this year so all you need is the instructions on timing, that is totally fine, take a peek at that below and have at it!
+Ok so there are a lot of recipes out there and you may have one of your own you love but you just want to make it in your pressure cooker this year.
+Then all you need is the instructions on timing.
+That is totally fine, take a peek at that below and have at it!

 If you have never made this on your own and looking for the best cranberry sauce recipe to use, then try mine!